guillermomuntaner/Burritos/README.md

 ## 🚧 Beta Software:  🚧

 Property Wrappers were announced by Apple during WWDC 2019.
 They are a fundamental component in SwiftUI syntax sugar hence Apple pushed them into the Swift 5.1 beta, skipping the normal Swift Evolution process.
-Final proposals are being discussed right now in the forucs so they are subject to change.
+Final proposals are being discussed right now in the forums so keep in ming the API can change.

 ## Requirements
 Xcode Beta 11.0 & Swift 5.1